 Additionally, if you have poor personal credit, there are other restrictions a processor may place on your account, such as rolling reserves, rather than allowing you to process and then holding the funds.

 Processors are obligated to take action against fraud and continually monitor all of their business clients for signs that a merchant account is being abused.
 If indications of fraudulent activity are detected, the offending merchant account will be held while an investigation is conducted to determine what triggered the alarm.
 Such investigations result in either the release of the merchant account hold or the termination of the account.

 If an investigation ends with the termination of a merchant account, additional actions may follow depending on the reason for the account closure.
 In the case of deliberate misuse or fraud, the offending merchant may be added to the terminated merchant file (TMF), face fines, or even have criminal charges brought against them.

 These fraud detection systems serve a vital purpose in the fight against fraud but they’re not perfect.
 Sometimes innocent merchants have their accounts flagged and held.

 What do I do if my merchant account is frozen?

-If your account does end up getting frozen with funds held by your processing bank, there’s not much that you can do except let the process run its course and cooperate with your processor.
+If your account does end up getting frozen, there’s not much that you can do except let the process run its course and cooperate with your processor.
 The processor will need to conduct their investigation and this will take time.
 In extreme cases where the cause of the hold is not deliberate and a substantial amount of funds are being held, you may wish to seek legal counsel from an attorney that specializes in bankcard law.

 Remember, the best defense against merchant account holds is a good offense.
 Be aware of your processing agreement terms, and limit any suspicious processing behavior to help avoid triggering your processor’s fraud alerts.